CG Model – Dark Knight Alleyway

 The final rendered composition was composed of 45 solid layers and 21 audio layers (8 of those solid layers were rendered out of Maya).
 There was a total of 32 texture maps using 14 different UV layouts, and just over 4900 frames rendered out of maya to create the 8 layers (which made the final composition about 700 frames long).
 Overall this was a much bigger project than I thought but also by far one of the best pieces I’ve made so far.

-Check out the gallery for some screenshot renders, UV layouts, and all of the texture maps.
-Also view the final rendered video along with a VFX breakdown of it below:
+View the final rendered video along with a VFX breakdown of it below: